Contents

 No upstream branch error

-When we create a new branch and try to push it with git push
+When we create a new branch and try to push it with simple git push command, Git rejects it with a “no upstream branch” error.

 fatal: The current branch feature-1 has no upstream branch.